Dana Plato: Career

 When Plato made a brief appearance on The Gong Show, she was spotted by a producer who helped cast her as Kimberly Drummond, the older sister of adopted brothers Arnold and Willis Jackson, on the NBC/ABC sitcom Diff'rent Strokes.
 The series debuted in 1978 and became an immediate hit.
 Plato appeared regularly on the show throughout its run, notably top-billed for four years.
 She was nominated for a Young Artist Award for her work on the program, and also was part of two TV Land Award nominations given to its cast.

-In 1984, following the birth of her son Tyler, Plato was dismissed from her starring role due to both her pregnancy and struggles in her personal life, which producers felt would negatively impact their "wholesome family comedy".
+In 1984, following the birth of her son Tyler, Plato was dismissed from her starring role due both to her pregnancy and to struggles in her personal life, which producers felt would negatively impact their "wholesome family comedy".
 She made a one-episode appearance on season 8 episode 12 of "The Love Boat".
-Thereafter, Plato appeared recurringly on Diff'rent Strokes from 1985 to 1986, the show's end; in season 8, the episode that aired on January 17, 1986, was Plato's final appearance on the show, which showed her character suffering from bulimia.
+Thereafter, Plato appeared recurringly on Diff'rent Strokes from 1985 to 1986 when the show ended; in season 8, the episode that aired on January 17, 1986, was Plato's final appearance on the show, which showed her character suffering from bulimia.
 CBC News described her performance in the episode as a "series highpoint".

 In 1981, Plato appeared in the television special A Step in Time, which earned her a second Young Artist Award nomination.
 In 1983, she starred in the television film High School U.S.A. as Cara Ames, alongside Diff'rent Strokes co-star Todd Bridges, who played Otto Lipton.
-In spite of the film being met with a mixed response from critics and viewers alike, it gained popularity at the time of its premiere, particularly for its cast.
+In spite of the film receiving mixed reviews from critics and viewers alike, it gained popularity at the time of its premiere, particularly for its cast.
 Plato attempted to establish herself as a serious actress, but found it difficult to achieve success.

 She had breast implants and modeled for a June 1989 Playboy pictorial.
 She also started taking roles in such B movies as Bikini Beach Race (1992) and Lethal Cowboy (1995).
 In 1990 she made a brief attempt at a musical career, sponsored by producer Howie Rice.
 She recorded six tracks with songwriter/producer Daniel Liston Keller at Paramount Studios in Hollywood, California, but the recordings were shelved and not released.